mars-protocol/core-contracts/contracts/active-delta-neutral/docs/dynamic_entry_exit_model.md

   - **Short Position**: Short spot - long Perp (positive when spot is higher).

 - **Net yield**: The net cost or yield after considering all funding rates and borrow/supply rates.
 - **`K`** A constant that controls the sensitivity of the entry/exit model.
-The higher the value of `K`, the less sensitive the model is to price pnl.
-A higher `K` means that the .
+The higher the value of `K`, the less sensitive the model is to price impact.

 ## Entry and Exit Criteria